-The four year project, aims to increase biodiversity and reconnect native habitat in the Shoalhaven River catchment of NSW.
+The four year project, aimed to increase biodiversity and reconnect native habitat in the Shoalhaven River catchment of NSW.

 The Landcare Living Landscape project focuses on lantana clearing, methods of weed control and bush regeneration.